 Where needed, additional adults may be deployed to support with trips.
-We also encourage children with SEND to access our lunchtime and after school clubs and will put in additional adult support if needed.
+We also encourage children with SEND to access our enrichment activities and will put in additional adult support if needed.

 What support does the school provide for improving emotional and social development?